 Glencarlyn Library Community Garden Educational Video

-The Glencarlyn Library Community Garden coordinators are creating a new series of short videos about locally invasive plants and native alternatives.
+The Glencarlyn Library Community Garden coordinators have created a new series of short videos about locally invasive plants and native alternatives.
 This series looks at individual invasive plants, discussing how to remove them and suggesting native plants to consider as replacements.
 We will be sharing these videos as well as additional resources on our website every month.

-Dealing with invasive plants is a challenge which is complicated by confusion about exactly what an invasive is.
+- Dealing with invasive plants is a challenge which is complicated by confusion about exactly what an invasive is.
 More than a weed or a plant that spreads too much, invasiveness was defined in 1999 by Executive Order 13112, and amended in Executive Order 13751 in 2016.
 The 2016 order has the following definitions: